 Sure, saving for a new house can take months or years.
 However, there are probably a lot of other things you don’t buy on a regular basis because they seem too “frivolous.”
 How long would it take for you to save up for a massage, a meal in a nice restaurant, or a nice pair of shoes?
 Saving money can take weeks or mere days, depending on the price tag and the time you’re willing to invest.

 Can you predict when a co-worker will offer you half-price tickets to a Caribbean cruise, your new romantic interest will ask you to sign up for skydiving lessons together, or your favorite band will play a pricey benefit concert?
-How about predicting when your car will break down, your aging parent will need a hospital visit, or your water pipes will burst?
+How about predicting when your car will break down and you need to lease a new car, your aging parent will need a hospital visit, or your water pipes will burst?
 Saving money lets you take advantage of once-in-a-lifetime opportunities and take sudden hurdles in stride.

 Is there anything more infuriating than learning that your spouse just blew through your joint savings account?
 How about when your kids plead to go out for pizza after you’ve explained that you can’t afford it until the credit card is paid off?
 Granted, it’s easier to save when your whole family is on board.
-However, if they’re not, then set up a private savings account, deposit your monthly savings before you contribute to household bills, and cheerfully encourage your kids to get part-time jobs.
+However, if they’re not, then set up a private savings account, and deposit your monthly savings before you contribute to household bills.

 Do you remember the food pyramid in health class, with the boring nutritious food groups at the base and the yummy no-no foods at the apex?
 News flash: there’s no universal spending pyramid.
 Most people’s spending goes towards basics like food, rent, and transportation, but that’s an average, not a rule.
 If you want to rent a cheap room in a run-down neighborhood so you can afford designer clothing, go for it.
 Saving money means honoring your own priorities.